trello-archive/hearsay/README.md

 ## Stability

-Not.
-Don't use this.
+No. Don't use this.
 It doesn't even work yet.
 And the API will be heavily changing in the future.

+## Shortcomings

+**It does not handle cyclic observations**.
+It *will* at *some* point in the future.
+But as this was a "I need to start using this" sort of project I didn't bother to do that part right.
+As long as you never have an observation cycle, it will just work totally fine.
+By which I mean:

+A `person` object has a slot, `boss`, that can hold a person.
+And that person becomes their own boss.

+You `watch person, 'boss.name'` and everything will work if the person's boss changes or the person's name changes... but if you `watch person, 'boss.boss.name'`, you will get unexpected behavior if the person's `boss` slot changes.

 # Concepts